-In the early morning hours of January 21, 1890 a fire broke out in Richard Fleming’s bakehouse on what is now the corner of Main and Greet streets.
+In the early morning hours of January 21, 1790 a fire broke out in Richard Fleming’s bakehouse on what is now the corner of Main and Greet streets.
 The fire destroyed most of the buildings along the waterfront block.
 German immigrant Frederick Grammar built this substantial brick structure now standing at 99 Main Street soon after the fire.
 Merchant Lewis Neth set up a shop here by the end of that year.
 Today, 99 Main Street is home of the Museum of Historic Annapolis.
 Visit our new, permanent exhibition, Annapolis: An American Story.

 The Sands House stands as one of the oldest surviving frame houses in Annapolis.
 Dendrochronology – the science of dating building timbers by studying their growth rings – indicates a construction date perhaps as early as 1681, but other architectural clues suggest the house was built about 1739.
 The house takes its name from John Sands, a mariner and sail maker, who bought the house in 1771 and ran it as a tavern.

-This buliding, a rare survival typical of the small warehouses surrounding the Annapolis waterfront in the 18th and 19th centuries, was used by George and John Barber as a warehouse.
-Today, the building houses a portion of the exhibit, Freedom Bound: Runaways of the Chesapeake.
+This building, a rare survival typical of the small warehouses surrounding the Annapolis waterfront in the 18th and 19th centuries, was used by George and John Barber as a warehouse.

 Managed by Historic Annapolis, Inc.